qibin0506/SelfDrivingAmericanTruck/README.md

 # SelfDrivingAmericanTruck
-An end to end self driving system with navagion fusion.
+An end to end self driving system with navigation fusion.

 # Start self driving